 Once you've got your new box of dye in hand, Hainla had plenty of recommendations for helping your hair color stay at its best for as long as possible.

-Switch to a natural shampoo and conditioner duo that gently cleanses your strands while protecting them from environmental damage and strengthening them from the inside out.
+Switch to a shampoo and conditioner duo that gently cleanses your hair while protecting it from environmental damage and strengthening it from the inside out.
 Because dyed hair tends to be lacking in moisture, you should condition every day to make sure your strands are nourished and supported, but keep your shampooing to a minimum to avoid stripping your hair of its natural oils.

 "When it comes to styling, try not to overdo it by wearing too many hair products or putting excessive heat on your locks," said Hainla.
-Dyed hair is naturally more porous and fragile than undyed strands, so using damaging styling tools not only fades color, but it might also lead to stress, breakage and other hair problems down the line.
+Dyed hair is naturally more porous and fragile than undyed strands, so using damaging styling tools not only fades color, but it might also lead to stress, breakage and other hair problems down the line, since the chemicals in hair dye already work their way into the hair shaft during the color process.